matevz-kovacic/active-model/sol-execbench-094/README.md

 The boundary is worth stating precisely.
 I chose the target kernel — from a "frontier reproducibility" criterion, favouring problems where many independent teams cluster near the top — and directed the model to mine public prior work before writing code.
 Everything downstream of that was the model's own.

-**This phase was interrupted, not exhausted.** When I began steering, the model had already diagnosed the largest single defect of the campaign on its own — a defect in how the submissions were being built, inherited by every prior version — and had four further candidates queued.
+**This phase was interrupted, not exhausted.** When I began steering, the model had already diagnosed the largest single discrepancy of the campaign on its own — a reproducibility discrepancy inherited from prior work — and had four further candidates queued.
 Whether it would have continued improving unaided is untested; I did not run that counterfactual.

 ### Phase 2 — human-steered research